 - Do not eat solid foods 6 hours before the procedure. - Stop drinking water and other clear liquids 3 hours before the procedure.
 You can take your medicines with sips of water, if needed. - You must have a responsible adult to assist you in getting home safely (outpatients only).

 What to Bring to the Hospital

-Be sure to bring:
+Please bring: